Ashwani Mahajan

-Dr Ashwani Mahajan is the National Co-Convener of Swadeshi Jagaran Manch (SJM), an Indian political and cultural organisation.
-SJM is affiliated with the Rashtriya Swayamsewak Sangh.
+Ashwani Mahajan is the National Co-Convener of Swadeshi Jagaran Manch (SJM), an Indian political and cultural organisation.
+SJM is affiliated with the Rashtriya Swayamsevak Sangh.

 Biography

 Mahajan worked as an author and columnist.
-He is Professor at PGDAV College, Delhi.
-Mahajan is Chief Editor of Journal of Contemporary Indian Polity and Economy since 2011.
+He is professor of economics at PGDAV College, University of Delhi.
+He is the Chief Editor of Journal of Contemporary Indian Polity and Economy since 2011.
 Mahajan is also a visiting professor and research guide at Pacific University, Udaipur and Mewar University.
 He works as a researcher and activist on World Trade Organization (WTO) and other international trade agreements, he has attended four ministerial conferences of WTO held at Geneva, Bali, Nairobi and Buenos Aires, as representative of Swadeshi Jagran Foundation, which is an accredited NGO with WTO.

 Author

 Mahajan is a writer on the economy of India.
 In 2014, he co-authored Datt & Sundaram's Indian Economy.
-Mahajan has published a number of articles in various national dailies and periodicals including Deccan Herald, The Statesman, Pioneer, The Excelsior, The Economic Times (India), Business Today, Organiser, Dainik Jagran (Hindi), Rajasthan Patrika (Hindi), Amar Ujala (Hindi) and Hindustan (Hindi).
+Mahajan has published a number of articles in various national dailies and periodicals including Deccan Herald, The Statesman, Pioneer, The Excelsior, The Economic Times, Business Today, Organiser, Dainik Jagran (Hindi), Rajasthan Patrika (Hindi), Amar Ujala (Hindi) and Hindustan (Hindi).
 He has also published a number of research articles journals including Economic and Political Weekly, Mainstream, Indian Economic and Almanac.